d4v1-sudo/rdr2-site-clone/README.md

 # rdr2-2023-site-clone
-Well, basically I decide to at least try to use WayBack Machine [Way Back Machine](web.archive.org) to recreate the Red Dead Redemption 2 website in 2023 (currently it is ugly compared to 2023).
+Well... basically, I decide to, at least, try to use WayBack Machine [Way Back Machine](web.archive.org) to recreate the Red Dead Redemption 2 website in 2023 (currently it is ugly compared to 2023).
 Why?
 Because I liked him.

 I know, it's a mess but I'm going to try to fix it little by little.